butchmarshall/react-native-google-nearby-connection/readme.md

 NearbyConnection.sendBytes(
-    serviceId,               // A unique identifier for the service endpointId,              // ID of the endpoint wishing to stop playing audio from );
+    serviceId,               // A unique identifier for the service endpointId,              // ID of the endpoint wishing to stop playing audio from bytes                    // A string of bytes to send );
 ```